TORlN/Bitburner-Scripts/README.md

 Depth verbose will print information on each server touched by depth-first-search and hack verbose will show you real time information on each server's growth, weakens, and hacks.

+autoDepth.js requires a server with at least 32GB of ram.
+This script will not function properly at a lower ram level.

 Example of autoDepth.js:

 ```run autoDepth.js 10 false true```